DanK1368/shopping-cart-app/README.md

 - Login Page will navigate to Products Page only if response status is 200
 - Cart is only accessible once logged in
 - Similar product items added to the cart will not be shown duplicated, but their number will increase

-Features missing:

-- Discount on items
-- Special, 3 for 2 promo
-- Display errors for the user when http request response is bad